 Additionally, vaping may hamper the recovery of mouth ulcers, which usually heal by themselves.
 The toxic chemicals in e-liquid interfere with the natural healing process, so vapers may find their mouth ulcers stick around for longer.

 Tooth sensitivity normally occurs because of thinning enamel, whether due to a cavity or general erosion.
 Vaping is linked to both of these things, and flavoured vapes can also soften the enamel and make it more porous.

 So, if you notice your teeth are more sensitive after you start vaping, chances are the two are connected.
 A remineralizing toothpaste like BioMin should help with this, but it's also important you mention it at your next dental checkup.

 How long after tooth extraction can I vape?

 If you need to have a tooth extracted, you'll probably be advised not to smoke or vape for at least 72 hours afterwards.
 The main reason for this is that the suction created when inhaling can dislodge the blood clot in the socket, leading to an extremely painful condition called dry socket.

 In addition, nicotine impairs the healing process in the mouth, so it's best to minimise vaping after any oral surgery until you are fully recovered.

 How to minimise the effects of vaping on your oral health

 The best way to reduce damage to your teeth from vaping is to cut down – both in terms of how often you vape and on the strength of your e-liquid.
-It's nicotine which makes vaping really bad for teeth, so less nicotine you inhale, the better.
+It's nicotine which makes vaping really bad for teeth, so the less nicotine you inhale, the better.
 That said, even nicotine-free e-liquids pose some risk to teeth and gums because of the other chemicals they contain.

 While you work on cutting back or quitting altogether, here are some other ways to make vaping slightly less bad for your teeth: